Electricity at the macroscale and its microscopic origins: Single particle states

 The shape of $n$ is determined by the shape of $\phinuc$; and $\phinuc$ is determined by the charges and positions of the nuclei.
 Localizing density where $\phinuc$ is high makes the potential energy of attraction between electrons and nuclei more negative, but delocalizing density makes both the electrons' kinetic energy and their mutual repulsion less positive.
 The ground state density is the lowest-energy compromise between these localizing and delocalizing influences.

 Most of the density is localized around nuclei, and most of it is at points where its gradient ${\grad n}$ is directed towards the nearest nucleus.

-The bonding for which a superposition of spherically symmetric electron densities most closely approximates the true electron density is referred to as \emph{ionic} bonding; and the \emph{ionic limit} of bonding is the limit in which an approximation of this form becomes exact.
+\paragraph*{Ionic bonding:} The bonding for which a superposition of spherically symmetric electron densities most closely approximates the true electron density is referred to as \emph{ionic} bonding; and the \emph{ionic limit} of bonding is the limit in which an approximation of this form becomes exact.

-If the net charge of each nucleus and its almost-spherical electron cloud was zero, the attraction between atoms would be very weak and arise from electron correlation, rather than electrostatics.
+If the time average of the net charge of each nucleus and its almost-spherical electron cloud was zero, the attraction between atoms would be very weak and arise from electron correlation, rather than electrostatics (see Appendix~\ref{section:nonoverlapping}).
 Atoms bind chemically by becoming ions, thereby lowering the potential energy via their mutual attraction.
-When atoms are close enough to bond chemically, and on the time scales relevant to atomic motion, there is no theoretical reason why ions' charges are likely to be integers or close to integers.
+However they do not become ions by donating or accepting electrons, but by donating or accepting electron \emph{density}.
+When atoms are close enough to one another to bond chemically, and on the shortest time scales relevant to atomic motion ($\sim 10^{-15}$ seconds), there is no theoretical reason why ions' average charges are likely to be integers or close to integers.

-If more of the density is in regions where ${\grad n}$ is not directed towards the nearest nucleus, we describe the bonding as either \emph{covalent} or \emph{metallic}.
+\paragraph*{Covalent and metallic bonding:} If more of the electron density is in regions where ${\grad n}$ is not directed towards the nearest nucleus, we describe the bonding as either \emph{covalent} or \emph{metallic}.
 Bonding is metallic if the density in these regions is so delocalized that a significant fraction of the electrons are mobile.
 Otherwise we refer to it as covalent, for historical reasons.
-There is not a clear boundary between ionic and covalent bonding; and, even in the canonically-ionic compound NaCl, the magnitudes of the ions' charges are only ${\sim 0.8\,e}$~\cite{nacl_1,nacl_2,nacl_3,nacl_4}.
+There is not a clear boundary between ionic and covalent bonding.